 In addition to endowed lectures and guest speakers, Puget Sound offers a host of presentations by students, faculty members, and invited guests throughout the academic year, including Honors Program thesis presentations, Thompson Hall Science and Mathematics Seminars, and Daedalus Dinners.
 Many of these events are free and open to the public.

 Puget Sound's student-run governing council, Associated Students of the University of Puget Sound (ASUPS), operates media outlets such as campus radio station KUPS 90.1 FM "The Sound" and campus newspaper The Trail.
-Additionally ASUPS supports approximately 90 clubs on campus each year based on student interest, including cultural, religious, and service organizations, performing arts groups, and club sports.
+Additionally, ASUPS supports approximately 90 clubs on campus each year based on student interest, including cultural, religious, and service organizations, performing arts groups, and club sports.
 Specific arts clubs and organizations on campus include Anime Club, Bluesion Dance Group, Cirque du Sound, What She Said (women's a cappella group), Garden Level (men's a cappella group), Repertory Dance Group, and more.

 Many members of the campus community are involved in the arts scene in the South Sound and beyond, and several of the area's cultural treasures trace their origins to University of Puget Sound, including Tacoma Symphony Orchestra and Tacoma Art Museum.
 Through concerts and performances across the region, artwork showcased in local galleries and shows, an active Community Music Department providing year-round instruction to musicians of all ages and skill levels, and more, Puget Sound helps Tacoma be the vibrant arts community it is.